Your Last Line of Defense against ransomware

 Utilize the Cloud

-RC’s SharePoint Integrator works seamlessly with Office 365 and other cloud solutions.
+RC works seamlessly with Office 365, Sharepoint and Google Drive.
 RC is OS-agnostic to the device type accessing the cloud, including mobile devices, tablets, MAC, IoT, and laptops, and also for OS independent environments, such as Windows, Android, IOS and Linux.

 Cover all Entrypoints